Knowledge base

 Copying emails from one account to another

-To import the content from another email address:
+To import the content of another email address:

 - Go to the address https://import-email.infomaniak.com/.

-- If necessary, log in to your Infomaniak account on the Organization of your choice; indeed, the import will be to an email address linked to the Infomaniak Web Mail interface (online service ksuite.infomaniak.com/mail) of the account you are using.
+- If necessary, log in to your Infomaniak account on the Organization of your choice; indeed, the import will be to an email address attached to the Infomaniak Web interface Mail (online service ksuite.infomaniak.com/mail) of the account you are using.

 - Click on single import.

-- Fill in the right field with the password of this same email address (click here to verify that you are using the correct password and, if necessary, modify the password of your email address).
+- Fill in the right field with the password of the same email address (click here to verify that you are using the correct password and if necessary, modify the password of your email address).

 - Click on Confirm: